ericvera/scdate/README.md

 - Supports dates, times, and time stamps
 - Time zone required for operations only when relevant
 - Serializable to simple ISO formatted string

+## Time zones

+For a list of valid time zones run `Intl.supportedValuesOf('timeZone')` in your environment.

 <!-- TSDOC_START -->